Alcohol and Substance Use

 Information for Professionals:

-- NEW!
-Provider Toolkits: Child Health Providers Helping Family Members Quit Tobacco Use and Smoking, Nicotine and the Brain; both include webinar recording & slide deck, patient fact sheets (CA Smokers’ Helpline)
+- Provider Toolkits: Child Health Providers Helping Family Members Quit Tobacco Use and Smoking, Nicotine, and the Brain; both include webinar recording & slide deck, patient fact sheets (CA Smokers’ Helpline)

-- CEASE California – the Clinical Effort Against Secondhand Smoke Exposure: free online training for pediatric professionals to help parents stop smoking, including free nicotine patches (First 5)
+- Secondhand Smoke Exposure Information and Resources: free online training for pediatric professionals to help parents stop smoking, including free nicotine patches (First 5)

 - Substance Use Prevention Screening, Education, and Referral Resource Guide for Local WIC Agencies (USDA/FNS, updated 2017)